 Segregation and proper coordination can help you to manage your finances.
 For emergency situation, you can easily allocate funds quickly without hampering your ongoing business and financial plans.

 If you work out of set premises, or have an office, and need to keep tools, stock, or even money on the premises, these may not be held securely behind a simple locked door.
 To help protect your assets that much more, you may want to invest in a safe, which can then be bolted to the floor or wall of your choosing to manage your money.

 Doing a bit of research regarding the type of lock on the safe, as well as your budget for procuring one, can help you to make a decision regarding which will best suit your business needs.
 You may also want to consider a smaller safe for your home for any personal cash, jewelry, or other valuable items.

 Advanced technology has changed the basics of ‘a safe’.
-Features like fingerprint locks, wireless connectivity as well as distant access has increased security layers of the safe.
+Features like fingerprint locks, wireless connectivity as well as distant access has increased the security layers of the safe.
 These security options are easily available in the market with minimum investment.

 Summing Up- 3 Steps to Manage Your Money

 Looking after and learning how to manage your money involves making smart decisions regarding its use and storage.
 Whether the money belongs to your business, or yourself directly, you may want to think about the best ways to look after it.
 After all, saving and investing is another form of generating your finances.